myselfawais/Retail-sales-analysis-SQL/README.md

 # Retail Sales Data Analysis Project

 ## 📊 Project Overview
 A comprehensive SQL data analysis project exploring a retail sales dataset.
-This project involves data cleaning, exploration, and solving over 30 business problems using advanced SQL queries to uncover insights into sales performance, customer behavior, and product trends.
+This project involves data cleaning, exploration, and solving over 20 business problems using advanced SQL queries to uncover insights into sales performance, customer behavior, and product trends.
+The initial dataset and foundational queries were inspired by the YouTube channel Zero Analyst.
+I expanded on this by researching and solving additional advanced data exploration problems based on real-world business demands, all of which are detailed below.

-## 🗂️ Project Structure
-retail-sales-sql-analysis/
-│
-├── data/
-│ └── retail_sales_data.csv # Dataset used for the analysis
-├── scripts/
-│ └── retail_sales_analysis.sql # Main SQL script with all queries
-├── README.md # Project documentation (this file)

 ## 🛠️ Technologies Used